wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

       # +optional Outgoing connection details for the component.
       dependencies:
-        # +optional Defines the connection references from the Internal Marketplace.
+        # +optional Defines the connection references from the Service Catalog.
         connectionReferences:
           # +required Name of the connection.
           - name: hr-connection